 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
-There are different types of surgery for bladder cancer, and the most beneficial option usually depends on the stage and grade of the disease.
+There are different types of surgery for bladder cancer.
+Your health care team will recommend a specific surgery based on the stage and grade of the disease.
 Surgical options to treat bladder cancer include:

 Transurethral bladder tumor resection (TURBT).
 This procedure is used for diagnosis and staging, as well as treatment.
 During TURBT, a surgeon inserts a cystoscope through the urethra into the bladder.
 The surgeon then removes the tumor using a tool with a small wire loop, a laser, or fulguration (high-energy electricity).
-The patient is given medication to block the awareness of pain, known as an anesthetic, before the procedure begins.
+The patient is given an anesthetic, medication to block the awareness of pain, before the procedure begins.

 For people with non-muscle-invasive bladder cancer, TURBT may be able to eliminate the cancer.
-However, the doctor may recommend additional treatments to prevent cancer recurrence, such as intravesical chemotherapy or immunotherapy (see below).
+However, the doctor may recommend additional treatments to lower the risk of the cancer returning, such as intravesical chemotherapy or immunotherapy (see below).
 For people with muscle-invasive bladder cancer, additional treatments involving surgery to remove the bladder or, less commonly, radiation therapy are usually recommended.

-Cystectomy.
+Cystectomy and lymph node dissection.
 A radical cystectomy is the removal of the whole bladder and possibly nearby tissues and organs.
 For men, the prostate and urethra also may be removed.
 For women, the uterus, fallopian tubes, ovaries, and part of the vagina may be removed.
-In addition, lymph nodes in the pelvis are removed for both men and women.
+For all patients, lymph nodes in the pelvis are removed.
 This is called a pelvic lymph node dissection.
-A thorough pelvic lymph node dissection is the most accurate way to find cancer that has spread to the lymph nodes.
+An extended pelvic lymph node dissection is the most accurate way to find cancer that has spread to the lymph nodes.
 Rarely, for some specific cancers, it may appropriate to remove only part of the bladder, which is called partial cystectomy.

-During a laparoscopic or robotic cystectomy, the surgeon makes several small incisions (cuts) instead of the one larger incision used for traditional surgery.
+During a laparoscopic or robotic cystectomy, the surgeon makes several small incisions, or cuts, instead of the 1 larger incision used for traditional surgery.
 The surgeon then uses telescoping equipment with or without robotic assistance to remove the bladder.
 The surgeon must make an incision to remove the bladder and surrounding tissue.
 This type of operation requires a surgeon who is very experienced in minimally invasive surgery.
 Several studies are still in progress to determine whether laparoscopic or robotic cystectomy is as safe as the standard surgery and whether it is able to eliminate bladder cancer as successfully as standard surgery.

 Urinary diversion.
 If the bladder is removed, the doctor will create a new way to pass urine out of the body.
 One way to do this is to use a section of the small intestine or colon to divert urine to a stoma or ostomy (an opening) on the outside of the body.
 The patient then must wear a bag attached to the stoma to collect and drain urine.